scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

 See https://support.f5.com/csp/article/K93100324#link_07_01

-Same mechansm used as in **SNAT between F5 and gateway/server/esb etc...**.
+Same mechanism used as in **SNAT between F5 and gateway/server/esb etc...**.
 <!--LIC::cloudification::explicit SNAT removal -->
 <!--LIC::migration::case outbound on prem, replaced by fw in cloud -->
 <!--LIC::migration:: for inbound/outbound farm, no big bang, can renat own DC to POP to use same IP in different loc -->